amande-w/Solutions-Architect---Technical-Assessment/READMEedited.md

 The front-end simulates the Breezy platform's Admin UI, showing HubSpot data sync status, while the forms mimic the API calls the Breezy engineering team would build into their production backend triggers.

-C. AI Usage Documentation Google AI Gemini was used to help debug the code for the backend .env file, providing errors and creating the front-end .jsx file.
+C. AI Usage Documentation
+Google AI Gemini was used to help figure out the code to create the index.html, frontend.js, and update the server.js files.
+I was able to successfully test it apart from the call to Claude, which keeps erroring out despite a significant attempt at debugging with Gemini.
+I confirmed it is

-It was also used to provide guidance on coding and help create the read.md file.
+essential to not blindly rely on AI and test any code that is provide,d but also to accept when a piece of code does not work and I do not have the knowledge to fix it.
+My next step here, if I could, would be to reach out to a developer to work on this together.

 D. HubSpot Data Architecture